bondjimbond/islandora_badges/README.md

 Islandora Badges displays Altmetrics and Scopus Citation Count badges on objects.
 This is mostly based on the [Islandora Altmetrics module](https://github.com/Islandora/islandora_altmetrics), expanded to include Scopus (and hopefully other types of badges in the future).

 The Altmetrics piece uses the [Altmetrics API](http://api.altmetric.com/).
 Before using this module one should familiarize oneself with the licensing.
-(Future development: allow administrators to use their own API keys rather than a hard-coded default.)

 The Scopus piece uses the [Scopus Abstract Citation Count API](https://api.elsevier.com/documentation/AbstractCitationCountAPI.wadl).
 A default API key is included, but this is intended for demo purposes only and is very limited.
 You should get your own free API key from Scopus.